Bankruptcy and 401k: How Bankruptcy May Affect Your Savings

 Other protected assets may include:

-Personal property (such as household goods, clothing, and jewelry)
+- Personal property up to certain limits (such as household goods, clothing, and jewelry)

-Tools of the trade (necessary for your profession)
+- Tools of the trade (necessary for your profession) (doesn’t apply in FL)

 Unprotected assets, on the other hand, may include: